IBM/ibm-cert-manager-operator/README.md

 Red Hat OpenShift Container Platform 4.2 or newer installed on one of the following platforms:

-Linux x86_64
+- Linux x86_64
-Linux on Power (ppc64le)
+- Linux on Power (ppc64le)
-Linux on IBM Z and LinuxONE
+- Linux on IBM Z and LinuxONE

 ## Operator versions

 - 3.5.0
 - 3.6.0
-  Features in 3.6.0 release: RHACM coexistence support, operator-to-operator upgrade, helm-to-operator upgrade, operand image reference using SHA digest, IBM certification.

 ## Prerequisites